-I've recently joined the Department of German Studies the University of Maryland's School of Languages, Literatures, and Cultures (SLLC) as a lecturer.
-I remain affiliated the University of Calgary in Alberta, Canada, where I was with the German faculty at the School of Languages, Linguistics, Literatures & Cultures (SLLLC) from 2019 to 2023, as an adjunct professor.
+From 2023 to 2025, I worked with the Department of German Studies at the University of Maryland's School of Languages, Literatures, and Cultures (SLLC) as a Lecturer, Language Program Coordinator, and TA supervisor.
+In summer of 2024, I had the exciting opportunity to teach at Portland State University's Deutsche Sommerschule am Pazifik.
+I remain affiliated as an adjunct professor with the University of Calgary in Alberta, Canada, where I was with the German faculty at the School of Languages, Linguistics, Literatures & Cultures (SLLLC) from 2019 to 2023.
 Prior to my appointment at Calgary, I taught German as a graduate student at both Indiana University in Bloomington and Marian University in Indianapolis.
-I teach mostly introductory and continuing German language courses, but I have also taught topics courses in constructed languages, German(ic) linguistics, miscommunication, and introductory research and analysis in the fields of second language acquisition and literature and culture studies.
+I teach German language courses at all levels, but I have also taught topics courses in constructed languages, German(ic) linguistics, acquisition of German, miscommunication, disaster in German(ic) film and TV, and introductory research and analysis in the fields of second language acquisition and literature and culture studies.
 At Calgary, I was nominated for teaching awards by my students and colleagues.
 Some of my previous interdisciplinary and German teaching experiences and my ongoing Open Educational Resources (OER) development projects are described here.
-I'm currently planning to offer Heroes, Helmets, & Huns: German and Germanic Portrayals in Visual Media as an online course during UMD's 2024 January term.

 Interdisciplinary Teaching in Language and Society